How do I know your qualified?

 NCC: Nationally Certified Counselor

-This is usually not people's favorite section, but is absolutely worth mentioning, given that it does, in fact, require specific training to do counseling.
+This is usually not people's favorite section (it's definitely not ours because it's boring), but it is absolutely worth mentioning, given that it does, in fact, require specific training to do counseling.
 Additionally, you might want to know what your counselor had to have gone through in order to self-proclaim that they are, in fact, a counselor/therapist.

 - a conferred master's degree in counseling or a closely related field (i.e. social work).